Who runs Bath Fringe?

 Where does the money come from?

 The festival is dependent on the generous support of local businesses and other sponsors, including some quite substantial donations; without the generosity of these wonderful people you wouldn’t be reading this right now.
-Times are hard, financially; we’re glad they’ve been able to stay with us this far, and we obviously hope they will continue.
+Times are still hard, financially; we’re glad they’ve been able to stay with us this far, and we obviously hope they will continue.

 How can I help?

 If you’re a local (or national) business who is looking for sponsorship opportunities in the area, we would really like to hear from you.
 From small art shows to huge glitzy venues we have a apace and a profile to suit your needs.
 In these difficult times, alternatives to our traditional sources of core funding are vital – whether it’s £500 or £50,000 every penny is really appreciated.